Simple Tips To Cut Sugar From Your Diet

-Here are 9 simple tips that I share with everyone who is trying to kick the sugar cravings.
+Here are 9 simple tips that I share with everyone trying to kick the sugar cravings.
 Remember, the key is to be consistent and persistent.
 Soon enough, you won’t even notice the sugar is gone!

 9 Tips To Get Rid Of Sugar For Good

-1. Eat More Often
+Eat More Often

-2. Drink More Water
+Drink More Water

-Often times we think that our body is hungry when really it’s just asking for water.
+Often we think that our body is hungry when it’s just asking for water.
 Drinking water throughout the day can help curb your appetite and keep you from eating more than your body needs.
 (1)

-3. Eat Fresh Instead Of Processed Foods
+Eat Fresh Instead Of Processed Foods

-5. Spice Things Up
+Spice Things Up

-Many sugar replacements are just as bad, or worse, than sugar.
+Many sugar replacements are just as bad or worse than sugar.
 One way to replace that sweetness in your foods is to experiment with different spices and flavors like cinnamon, nutmeg, and turmeric.
 For example, try adding cinnamon to your morning coffee in place of sugar!

-6. Get Enough Sleep
+Get Enough Sleep

-If you’re tired, the chances are higher that you’ll reach for an sugary pick-me-up to get that immediate energy.
+If you’re tired, the chances are higher that you’ll reach for a sugary pick-me-up to get that immediate energy.
 But then you crash and feel more fatigued, which will lead you to crave more sugar, and the cycle continues.
 Make it a priority to get those 7 to 8 hours a night.
-You will feel more energized, and better able to say no to your cravings.
+You will feel more energized and better able to say no to your cravings.
 (3)

-7. Cut Back Slowly
+Cut Back Slowly

-8. Avoid Low and Nonfat Foods
+Avoid Low and Nonfat Foods

-9. Eat These Healthy Snacks Instead
+Eat These Healthy Snacks Instead

 Conclusion